-Plaintiff's prescribing physicians of the serious and dangerous risks associated with the use of Levaquin concerning peripheral neuropathy, as well as other severe and personal injuries, which are permanent and/or long-lasting in nature, cause significant physical pain and mental anguish, diminished enjoyment of life, and the need for medical treatment, monitoring and/or medications.
+41. Defendants failed to appropriately and adequately inform and warn Plaintiff and Plaintiff's prescribing physicians of the serious and dangerous risks associated with the use of

+Levaquin concerning peripheral neuropathy, as well as other severe and personal injuries, which are permanent and/or long-lasting in nature, cause significant physical pain and mental anguish, diminished enjoyment of life, and the need for medical treatment, monitoring and/or medications.

-- 48. The warning label for Levaquin during the period from September 2004 through August 2013 misled Plaintiff and her treating physician by incorrectly advising patients and physicians that peripheral neuropathy associated with Levaquin was "rare" and in any case could be avoided by discontinuing the drug upon the onset of certain symptoms.
-The truth, however, is that the onset of irreversible peripheral neuropathy is often rapid and discontinuation of the drug will not ensure that the peripheral neuropathy is reversible. - 49.
-Though this injury can be significant and debilitating, the language regarding the "rare" risk of peripheral neuropathy was buried at the bottom of a long list of adverse reactions that were included on the Levaquin label; the language was in no way highlighted for the benefit of prescribing physicians and patients. - 50.
-Additionally, Defendants failed to disseminate a "Dear Doctor" letter to physicians concerning the label change or the risk of irreversible peripheral neuropathy, and Defendants failed to disclose this serious and dangerous effect when promoting Levaquin to physicians. - 51.
-Despite their knowledge that Levaquin was associated with an elevated risk of permanent nerve damage, Defendants' promotional campaign was focused on Levaquin's purported "safety profile." - 52.
-As early as 1992, there was evidence of the association between fluoroquinolone antibiotics and peripheral neuropathy.
-Dr. Aoun from the Infectious Diseases Clinic and Microbiology Laboratory at the Institut Jules Bordet in Belgium, along with others, wrote a letter to the editor of the Lancet raising concerns about a 37-year old patient who developed peripheral neuropathy after taking fluoroquinolones. - 53.
-Four years later, Karin Hedenmalm and Olav Spigset published "Peripheral sensory disturbances related to treatment with fluoroquinolones" based on a review of 37 separate reports of symptoms of peripheral nerve damage, highlighting concerns about numbness, pain, and muscle weakness.
+42. The warning label for Levaquin during the period from September 2004 through August 2013 misled Plaintiff and Plaintiff's treating physicians by incorrectly advising patients and physicians that peripheral neuropathy associated with Levaquin was "rare" and in any case could be avoided by discontinuing the drug upon the onset of certain symptoms.
+The truth, however, is that the onset of irreversible peripheral neuropathy is often rapid and discontinuation of the drug will not ensure that the peripheral neuropathy is reversible.

+43. Though this injury can be significant and debilitating, the language regarding the "rare" risk of peripheral neuropathy was buried at the bottom of a long list of adverse reactions that were included on the Levaquin label; the language was in no way highlighted for the benefit of prescribing physicians and patients.

+44. Additionally, Defendants failed to disseminate a "Dear Doctor" letter to physicians concerning the label change or the risk of irreversible peripheral neuropathy, and Defendants failed to disclose this serious and dangerous effect when promoting Levaquin to physicians.

+45. Despite their knowledge that Levaquin was associated with an elevated risk of permanent nerve damage, Defendants' promotional campaign was focused on Levaquin's purported "safety profile."

+46. As early as 1990, there was evidence of the association of between quinolone drugs and peripheral neuropathy.
+Dr. Chan, et al. published an article reviewing 27 patients treated with the quinolone Peflox for urinary tract infections.
+One of the 27 patients developed peripheral neuropathy that resolved four weeks after discontinuation of Peflox.
+This case represents a positive "de-challenge."

+47. In 1992, there was evidence of the association between fluoroquinolone antibiotics and peripheral neuropathy.
+Dr. Aoun from the Infectious Diseases Clinic and Microbiology Laboratory at the Institut Jules Bordet in Belgium, along with others, wrote a letter to the editor of the Lancet raising concerns about a 37-year old patient who developed peripheral neuropathy after taking fluoroquinolones.

+48. A single well-documented case report can be viewed as a safety signal, particularly if the report describes a positive re-challenge.

+49. In the pharmaceutical industry, safety signals indicate the need for further investigation.

+50. After a signal is identified, it should be further assessed to determine whether it represents a potential safety risk that should be included in product label.

+51. Four years later, in 1996, Karin Hedenmalm and Olav Spigset published "Peripheral sensory disturbances related to treatment with fluoroquinolones" based on a review of 37 separate reports of symptoms of peripheral nerve damage, highlighting concerns about numbness, pain, and muscle weakness.